PhenoApps/Field-Book/docs/source/collect.rst

   Select which imported data field to search by, what strategy to use to find a match, and enter a search string.
   Press Add to construct a complex search with an additional field and search string, or press OK to execute the search.

-* The second (|resources|) opens reference images from the resources folder.
+* The |resources| tool opens reference images from the resources folder.
-* The third (|summary|) opens a display of all info for the current entry.
+* The |summary| tool opens a display of all info for the current entry.

 .. figure:: /_static/images/collect/collect_summary_screen.png
-   :width: 60%
+   :width: 40%
    :align: center
    :alt: Collect Summary

    The collect screen summary tool

    The summary display shows detailed information for the current entry.

    Arrows at the bottom navigate forwards or backwards to other entries.

    By default the summary shows all of the imported data fields from the field file, but none of the collected trait values.

    Pressing the edit icon in the top toolbar opens a dialog to customize which data fields and traits are shown.

    When a trait is displayed in the summary screen, clicking on it closes the summary display and switches the collect screen to that trait.

 .. figure:: /_static/images/collect/collect_summary_edit.png
-   :width: 60%
+   :width: 40%
    :align: center
    :alt: Summary Tool Customization

    Customizing the summary display

-* The fourth (|unlocked|) freezes/unfreeezes the data input section to prevent accidental changes.
+* The |unlocked| tool freezes/unfreeezes the data input section to prevent accidental changes.

-  * The (|unlocked|) symbol is the default, unfrozen state that allows trait values to be entered, edited, or deleted.
+  * The |unlocked| icon is the default, unfrozen state that allows trait values to be entered, edited, or deleted.
-  * Pressing it once switches to the (|locked|) state, which freezes the collect input so no values can be entered or deleted.
+  * Pressing it once switches to the |locked| state, which freezes the collect input so no values can be entered or deleted.
-  * Pressing it again switches to the (|partial|) state, which leaves already collected values frozen so they can't be edited/deleted, but allows entry of new values.
+  * Pressing it again switches to the |partial| state, which leaves already collected values frozen so they can't be edited/deleted, but allows entry of new values.
-  * Pressing it once more switches back to the original, unfrozen (|unlocked|) state.
+  * Pressing it once more switches back to the original, unfrozen |unlocked| state.

-More buttons are added by enabling optional tools in :doc:`settings-general` (|settings|).
+More buttons are added by enabling optional tools in |settings| :doc:`settings-general`.

 InfoBars
 ~~~~~~~~